 Additionally an intriguing link between deficiency and mental health complaints was discovered.
 This study found that people over the age of 65 with minor depression or major depressive disorder had 14% lower levels of vitamin D than the control group.(12)

-Although an association between deficiency and depression have been found, clinical trials do not support these findings.
+Although an association between deficiency and depression has been found, clinical trials do not support these findings.
 The conclusion being that more RCTs examining the effect of supplementation among individuals who are both depressed and deficient are needed.(13)

 “The active form of vitamin D reduces the damaging inflammatory response of some white blood cells, while it also boosts immune cells’ production of microbe-fighting proteins.”

 In the context of sport, ergogenic aids are substances or techniques that enhance energy production, recovery and provide athletes with a competitive edge.
-Ergogenic aids have been categorized as pharmacological, nutritional, physiological, or psychological.
+Ergogenic aids have been categorised as pharmacological, nutritional, physiological, or psychological.
 They span from the use of legal and safe techniques (e.g. carbohydrate loading) to illegal and unsafe methods (e.g. anabolic-androgenic steroid use).

-Due to such a high level of competition and pressure within sport, many athletes try and gain any advantage they can.
+Due to a high level of competition and pressure within sport, many athletes try and gain any advantage they can.
 Surveys have shown that 76% of college athletes, and 100% of bodybuilders take some form of supplements to improve performance, which highlights the popularity of ergogenic aids.(14)

 Substances such as caffeine and creatine are often at the forefront when it comes to legal ergogenic aids and athletes are always on the lookout for others.
 Furthermore, research carried out with the purpose of examining what vitamin D does in the context of sports nutrition, and its potential for enhancing athletic performance have produced promising results.
 So, What does vitamin D do for enhancing performance?